jspaniac/Assignment-Ideas/123/SpamClassifier/spec/spec.md

 *Note that ideally we'd like to keep track of all input data that falls under a specific leaf node such that when creating a new split, we can make sure it's valid for our entire dataset.
 For simplicity, only worry about the first datapoint used to create a label node.

 Once those methods are implemented, you'll have a working classifier!
-Try it out using `Client.java` and see how well it does.
+Try it out using `Client.java` and see how well it does (what is it's accuracy on our test data).
 Also, try saving your tree to a file and see what it looks like.
 Is it splitting on features you'd expect?
 Why or why not?
-(Note that this is a big area of current CS research called "explainable AI" - how can we interpret the results from these massive probability models that are often difficult to understand).
+(Note that this is a big area of current CS research called "explainable AI" - how can we interpret the results from these massive probability models that are often difficult for humans to understand).
 ___
 ## Creative Portion
 For this assignment, there are 3 recommended creative extensions you can implement: